Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 Finally, all the Scripts `aws_*.sh` check that the "instancesNamesFile" passed in to them has only one value (one instance name) in each line.
 Thus, if you inadvertently passed in to the Scripts the file name `resourcesIDs.txt` or `tags.txt`, which both have two values in each line, the Scripts will abort their execution.

-### Using multiple "*instanceNamesFile*"s to manage unforseen instance management requests
+## Using multiple "*instanceNamesFile*"s to manage unforseen instances management requests

 There is no problem with having multiple "instancesNamesFile"s in an `../inputs/` directory.